asakura42/SimpleGPT/README.md

 # SimpleGPT
-Simplest ChatGPT clients in various languages through unofficial API - Bash, HTML/JS/CSS and more
+Simplest ChatGPT clients in various languages through unofficial API - Bash, HTML/JS/CSS and more.

+Some lines were written with the help of Large Language Models.

+**Please, contribute.
+I will appreciate your code in other languages or {simplification,adding_new_features} to the my scripts.**

 ## HTML/JS/CSS
 https://asakura42.github.io/SimpleGPT